Table of contents

 There are Rocketbooks with different sizes and types of pages.
 You can choose from the letter, executive, notepad size, and more.

-I use the Rocketbook Fusion, which also has lined pages, dot-grid paper, calendar, and other planning sheets.
+I use the Rocketbook Fusion, which also has lined pages, dot-grid paper, a calendar, and other planning sheets.
 Depending on what I am going to jot down, I select the page I need.

 I use my Rocketbook to brainstorm ideas or outline projects from all areas of my life, including homeschooling, and then I use Trello to record the final goals or workflow.